chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

 Although we are interested in the steady-state solution of the flow, we use ``bdf1`` time integration.
-The required time to reach steady state in our case is low, but solving it with a small value of the time step enables the non-linear solver to converge as complex flow patterns are difficult to capture otherwise.
+The required time to reach steady state in our case is low, but solving it with a small ``time step`` enables the non-linear solver to converge as complex flow patterns are difficult to capture otherwise.

 .. code-block:: text